Hyzual/docker-gitolite-http/README.md

 # docker-gitolite-http

-A Dockerfile for [Gitolite](http://gitolite.com/) with added HTTP protocol support.
+A Dockerfile for [Gitolite][gitolite] with added HTTP protocol support.
 Host your git repositories with Gitolite, access them from anywhere with HTTP !
 Uses Apache 2.2, on Debian.

 ## Usage